MRP ₹106.3

 Consult your doctor

 The safety of Phyllin Syrup in pregnant women is unknown.
-Therefore, it is given to pregnant women only if the doctor thinks the benefits outweigh the risks.
+Therefore, it is given to pregnant women only if the doctor believes the benefits outweigh the risks.

 Breast Feeding